 Out and About.

 The Axe Valley is the perfect place to base your West Country holiday, with close access to beautiful coast and countryside and numerous places to visit.
 Local attractions include Hugh Fearnley Whittingstall's widely acclaimed River Cottage Canteen (Axminster) and HQ (Musbury) for dining, courses and events.
 Visit the farm and soak up the atmosphere of the the TV programmes location.
-Trill Farm (Musbury) offers courses on sustainable living and seasonal home grown dining, while Castlewood Vineyard (including a wine festival in June) and Lyme Bay Winery offer wine tasting.
+Old Dairy Kitchen (Musbury) offers cookery courses and seasonal home grown dining, while Castlewood Vineyard (including a wine festival in June) and Lyme Bay Winery offer wine tasting.

 The beautiful Regency town of Sidmouth is a must visit during any stay in the area.
 It's long promanade, magnificent coastal cliffs and beautiful buildings host an interesting town centre with many independant shops, galleries and restaurants.
 The town takes on a different feel during the first week in August when the Sidmouth Folk Week takes over the town.
 Many nationally and internationally acclaimed folk artists perform during the week long event and there are many events for those with different tastes, including street entertainment and buskers and a vibrant market along the seafront.

 At Axmouth there is a lovely golf course high on the cliffs overlooking the sea while below in Seaton, the Seaton Tramway takes a romantic trip through the Axe Valley to Colyton with plenty of opportunity for bird watching on the way and a cream tea at Colyton station.
 Next to the Tramway start is the newly opened, fully interactive, Seaton Jurassic Centre which explores the history of the area and its geological importance.